A Field Guide To Personal Finance

 401k

-If your employer offers a match this is a great resource to take advantage of.
+A 401k is an employe sponsored retirement account.
+Initially intended to supplement pensions, they have unfortunately or fortunately depending on your perspective become the main retirement vehicle for people in the U.S. If your employer offers a match it is a fantastic benefit to take advantage of.
 Sometimes your company will offer a traditional 401k as well as a Roth 401k option.
-If it is possible to get the match with the Roth I prefer the tax free growth the Roth provides in most cases.
+If it is possible to get the match with the Roth I prefer the tax free growth the Roth provides.
+You pay taxes when you contribute but your investments grow tax free and when you withdraw funds in retirement they are tax free.

 Note: At times there are restrictions on contributions if you are classified as “highly compensated employee”.